-201 AO 0/ 110/ 00/ 38x 48% 11% 0% is what a typical family owning a home has in net worth compared to a family renting5 of renters are burdened by housing costs of state residents are facing eviction or foreclosure of residents live in high poverty areas NATIONWIDE RANK 173 OUT OF 435 RANK 4 OUT OF 50 RANK 4 OUT OF 435 The United States is 4 million homes short of meeting national demand, a shortfall that has almost doubled over the past decade.
+201 ACO / 110/ A 0/ 38x 46% 11% 4% is what a typical family owning a home has in net worth compared to a family renting5 of renters are burdened by housing costs of state residents are facing eviction or foreclosure of residents live in high poverty areas NATIONWIDE RANK 111 OUT OF 435 RANK 4 OUT OF 50 RANK 40 OUT OF 435 The United States is 4 million homes short of meeting national demand, a shortfall that has almost doubled over the past decade.
 Minnesota has a shortfall of Of the over \$200 billion that has been invested annually in housing in recent years, only a fraction supports projects affordable for working-class 105,524 units.
 This undersupply contributes to rising families.
-Innovative models capable of significantly boosting the supply of affordable bousing exist but over the past decade.
-Minnesota has a shortfall of 105,524 units.
-This undersupply contributes to rising housing costs which force working-class families to spend an unsustainable portion of their income on rent and pushes many households into neighborhoods with high poverty rates.
+Innovative models capable of significantly housing costs which force working-class families to spend an unsustainable portion of their income on rent and pushes many households into neighborhoods with high poverty rates.
 Research demonstrates that living in areas of concentrated poverty makes it harder for kids to rise up the income ladder.
-Housing cost-burdens are also rising for middle- and higher-income families, while rising housing costs have led to the American Dream of homeownership becoming increasingly unattainable- narrowing pathways for families to build wealth.

-Of the over \$200 billion that has been invested annually in housing in recent years, only a fraction supports projects affordable for working-class families.
+Housing cost-burdens are also rising for middle- and higher-income families, while rising housing costs have led to the American Dream of homeownership becoming increasingly unattainable narrowing pathways for families to build wealth. annually in housing in recent years, only a fraction supports projects affordable for working-class families.
 Innovative models capable of significantly boosting the supply of affordable housing exist but struggle to attract capital to scale.
 New policies, programs and financing tools are needed that redirect private capital into projects that promote financial stability and homeownership, and help build strong, resilient communities.

-\$1,382 \$345.4K 79%
+\$1,479 \$374.0K 73%